davedoesdev/authorize-jwt/README.md

   - `{Object} err` If an error occurred then details of the error, otherwise `null`.

-  - `{AuthorizeJWT} authz` The [`AuthorizeJWT`](#AuthorizeJWT) object.
+  - `{AuthorizeJWT} authz` The `AuthorizeJWT` object.
 As well as `AuthorizeJWT`'s prototype methods, it has the following property:

     - `{PubKeyStore} keystore` The [`PubKeyStore`](https://github.com/davedoesdev/pub-keystore#pubkeystore) object that the authorizer is using to lookup the public keys of token issuers.
 For example, you could listen to [PubKeyStore.events.change](https://github.com/davedoesdev/pub-keystore#pubkeystoreeventschangeuri-rev-deleted) events so you know that previously verified tokens are invalid.
+Note: If you pass `config.ANONYMOUS_MODE` as `true` then `keystore` will be `undefined`.

 <sub>Go: [TOC](#tableofcontents) | [module](#toc_module)</sub>